sulthonzh/kubernetes-1/README.md

 ## Using Service Mesh

+Note: Conduit is now [linkerd2](https://linkerd.io/)

 [Conduit](https://conduit.io/) is a service mesh which can be easily integrated with Micro on Kubernetes.

-Note: Conduit is under heavy development and is not currently production ready.

 ### Install